 Now, depending on what you want to make with it, there are different methods of thawing it.

-If you are cooking stewed rhubarb or making a rhubarb sauce, you can use the frozen pieces without thawing.
-However, keep in mind that you may have to reduce the amount of liquid used in the recipe to compensate for the high moisture content found in the frozen rhubarb.
+You can use the frozen pieces without thawing if you are cooking stewed rhubarb or making a rhubarb sauce.
+However, remember that you may have to reduce the amount of liquid used in the recipe to compensate for the high moisture content in the frozen rhubarb.

 For best results, thawing rhubarb is strongly recommended for delicious recipes like rhubarb cake, muffins, bread, crumbles, etc.